speculatrix/tvh_epg/ROADMAP.md

 ## Done - in reverse order

+20210209
+* can choose streaming profiles
+* can choose digest auth
+* can set page bgcolour
+* can force picon size
+* fixes for latest pychromecast from Pip3

+.. with many thanks to dgilbert2 for his ideas and patience

 20201125
 * live stream m3u contains the persitent auth token
 * recordings stream m3u contains user:pass